OSATs, foundries, and IDMs all want to impact the growing advanced packaging market.

-- Updated forecast of the semiconductor market including memory & non-memory components
+- Updated forecast of the semiconductor market, including memory and non-memory components

 - By revenue, wafer, and unit forecasts

-- Analysis of US-China effect on semiconductor business & supply chain
+- Analysis of the “U.S. – China effect” on the semiconductor business and supply chain

-- Updated supply chain analysis with focus on impact of foundry entry into advanced packaging business
+- Revised supply chain analysis, with focus on the impact of foundries entering the advanced packaging business

-- Wafer starts share by manufacturers from different business model (IDM, OSAT, foundry) by different advanced packaging platform and its evolution
+- Wafer-starts share and evolution, by manufacturers from different business models (IDM, OSAT, foundry) and by different advanced packaging platforms

 - Technology trends and forecasts